wpilibsuite/frc-docs/source/docs/software/basic-programming/cpp-units.rst

 The C++ Units Library
 =====================

-WPILib is coupled with a [Units](https://github.com/nholthaus/units>`_ library for C++ teams.
-This library leverages the C++ `type system <https://docs.microsoft.com/en-us/cpp/cpp/cpp-type-system-modern-cpp?view=msvc-170&viewFallbackFrom=vs-2019) to enforce proper dimensionality for method parameters, automatically perform unit conversions, and even allow users to define arbitrary defined unit types.
+WPILib is coupled with a [Units](https://github.com/nholthaus/units) library for C++ teams.
+This library leverages the C++ [type system](https://docs.microsoft.com/en-us/cpp/cpp/cpp-type-system-modern-cpp?view=msvc-170&viewFallbackFrom=vs-2019) to enforce proper dimensionality for method parameters, automatically perform unit conversions, and even allow users to define arbitrary defined unit types.
 Since the C++ type system is enforced at compile-time, the library has essentially no runtime cost.

 Using the Units Library
 -----------------------